-In the early days of SEO, web ranking was heavily based on keyword usage within the page’s content.
+In the early days of SEO, even before Google existed, web ranking was heavily based on keyword usage within the page’s content.

 Without sophisticated search engine algorithms, keyword usage was the easiest way to rank pages.